Responding to Learner Differences

 Accommodations vs. Modifications

 When teachers plan to assess their students, they must consider how they will ensure that all learners have equitable access to the assessment.
 To address this issue, teachers often resort to either providing accommodations or modifications during an assessment.
 Accommodations refer to any practice that provides students with disabilities access to instruction or assessment.
 An accommodation unlocks the activity in a way that does not alter the skill being assessed but allows the student to perform the task without the inference-distorting effects of their disability (Popham, 2017).
 Accommodations allow you as the teacher to collect the evidence you need to fully assess a student’s knowledge.
-Accommodations often align perfectly with the UDL principles.
+Accommodations often align with the UDL principles.

 Strategies for Students with Disabilities